Sgtsamurai92/bug-tracker-qa-workflow/README.md

   - webdriver-manager downloads the appropriate driver automatically; make sure Chrome is installed and up-to-date.
 - Port 5000 already in use
   - Stop other processes or change the Flask app port if needed.
+- Support chat not working
+  - Verify your OpenAI API key is set correctly in the `.env` file
+  - Check that `openai` package is version 2.9.0 or higher (`pip install --upgrade openai`)
+  - Ensure you have an active internet connection
+- Session/login issues
+  - Clear browser cookies or use incognito mode
+  - Check that `flask_session` directory exists and is writable
 - Clean install
   - If dependencies are inconsistent, recreate the virtual environment and reinstall requirements:
     ```powershell